One of the worst things that can happen to you as a website owner is to break the law.

-Online laws and regulations are designed to protect the rights of consumers and apply to anyone who markets, sells or promotes products and services online.
+Internet laws, regulations, and guidelines are designed to protect the rights of consumers and apply to any person who markets, sells or promotes goods or services online.
 Anyone who owns a website risks being sued for not following compliance laws.
-Feigning ignorance about legal requirements won’t prevent you from being slapped with a legal notice.
+Feigning ignorance about legal requirements won’t protect you from being slapped with a legal notice.

-Recent laws introduced in 2014 regulating how businesses promote advertising on their sites clearly state that if you promote anything on your site for commercial gain, you need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection agencies, such as the Better Business Bureau (BBB).
-Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.
+Recent laws introduced in 2014 regulating how businesses promote advertising on their sites clearly state that if you plan to promote anything on your site for material gain, then you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection agencies, such as the US-based Better Business Bureau (BBB).
+Search online “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

 (Online Interest-Based Advertising Accountability Program)

-- Any type of advertising, including Google AdWords or AdSense
+- Any kind of advertising, including contextual advertising

 - Retarget Marketing